Overview of Holidays in 2026 by Month

 • December 26 (Saturday) Second Christmas Day

-• September 1 (Constitution Day of the Slovak Republic)
+• September 1 – Constitution Day of the Slovak Republic (no longer a holiday since 2024)

-• October 28 (Day of the Establishment of the Independent Czechoslovak State)
+• October 28 – Day of the Establishment of the Independent Czechoslovak State (not a public holiday)

-Analytical View: Impact of National Holidays on Slovakia's GDP
+Analytical View: Impact of Public Holidays on Slovakia's GDP

-Estimated Cost of One National Holiday on Slovakia's GDP
+Estimated Cost of One Public Holiday on Slovakia's GDP

 Based on current baseline data, we can calculate the theoretical GDP loss: